Robert Kosowski

 Robert Kosowski (born January 8, 1964) is a lobbyist and former politician from Michigan.

 Career

 Kosowski is a former member of the Michigan House of Representatives from District 16, representing a district based in Westland, Michigan.

-In 2019, Kosowski became a senior lobbyist at Capitol Strategies Group (CSG).

 Personal life

 Kosowski's wife is Elizabeth.
 They have two sons.
 Kosowski is a former resident of Westland, Michigan.
 Kosowski and his family live in Holt, Michigan.